deepfabric/go-nemo/README.md

     git clone --recursive https://github.com/deepfabric/go-nemo go install .
 ```
+# Caveat
 If you want to minimize the object size, use go build flag : -ldflags "-s -w".

+The [c-go build tool](https://golang.org/cmd/cgo/) can only compile c or cpp files in the same directory with go file.
+So you can see many soft-link files in [c-nemo's](https://github.com/deepfabric/c-nemo) top level directory.

+There are hundreds of cpp files in rocksdb to build together.
+For now go build tool only runs one thread to complie the cpp files.
+It will take a few minutes to complete first time build from scratch.